yanivyacoby/a-guide-to-your-phd/index.md

 **Who is this workshop for?**

-We especially encourage first-year PhD students to come.
-All PhD students welcome.
+We especially encourage first-year PhD students in SEAS to come.
+All PhD students are welcome!

 **What is this workshop about?**

-You will learn about several points of pressure that PhD students experience, particularly in their first year You will learn how to better alleviate those points of pressures by Learning what are reasonable expectations to set for yourself Learning to effectively communicate with your advisor You will learn how to build a more supportive and healthier community by helping your peers navigate through the points of pressure we mention
+The workshop highlights three broad sources of pressure that many PhD students experience, particularly in their first year, as well as concrete and actionable tips to alleviate these pressures.
+Specifically, in the workshop we'll be discussing:
+1. What are reasonable vs. unreasonable expectations you may have for yourself?
+2. Understanding and managing your relationship with your advisor
+3. Creating a more supportive and healthier community

 **Who is organizing this workshop?**

-Current PhD students, staff and professors who deeply care about creating a healthy and welcoming environment for all students.
+Current PhD students, staff, and faculty who deeply care about creating a healthy and welcoming environment for all students.
-You can find a full list [below](#organizers).
+You can find a full list of organizers [below](#organizers).

 # Material